godotengine/godot-docs/learning/scripting/visual_script/visual_script_basics.rst

 .. image:: img/visual_script55.png

-It is also possible to cast to a script, which will allow to complete script properties and functions:
+It is also possible to cast to a script, which will allow complete script properties and functions:

 .. image:: img/visual_script54.png